sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 - [**Quality control**](doc:validate-extractions) extracted data
 -  [**Monitor**](doc:metrics) extracted data in production

-This guide gets you started with the first step in the preceding list.
+This guide gets you started with the first step, learning to extract data.

 # Learn to extract data